 Can multiple drivers share car insurance?

 Yes.
 As long as all drivers are listed on the policy and someone pays the bills, you shouldn’t have a problem sharing car insurance with multiple drivers.
 Your monthly premium will reflect the added risk of multiple drivers using one vehicle — so you'll most likely pay more than you would for a single-driver policy.
 However, a multiple-driver policy is usually cheaper than purchasing two individual auto insurance policies.

 If one of the drivers using the vehicle doesn’t reside in the household, you can add them to the policy as a “non-resident driver.”
 This means someone on the policy doesn’t live in the listed residence but uses the vehicle frequently.
 While the exact definition of “frequently” may vary, it’s typically used to describe a driver who uses a car more than 12 times per year.

 How does one driver’s ticket or claim affect shared car insurance rates?

 If one driver on the policy gets into an accident or receives a ticket, the entire premium will increase.
 This isn't meant to punish the safe drivers on the policy, but to reflect the increased risk presented by the policy as a whole.
 Because an insurance company can’t discern between drivers on a shared policy, it applies a blanket rate increase.

-If you feel you are paying a penalty for violations not caused by you, look to your MVR If any claim or violation is being tied to you that you did not cause, look to your Comprehensive Loss Underwriting Exchange (CLUE) or MVR for details.
+If you feel you are paying a penalty for moving violation or accident claim not caused by you, check your MVR to see if a violation is being tied to you and your Comprehensive Loss Underwriting Exchange (CLUE) for details about all insurance claims.